Life Insurance to Secure a Small Business Loan

 “When they come to me, they usually need insurance right away,” said Gerry Scholz, True Blue’s national marketing director and an agent with over 20 years’ experience.
 “It’s the last peg in the board that’s needed, and when they’re a month from closing, it becomes a real challenge, especially if it’s a large loan.”

 Term Life Insurance for the Healthy

 If you’re healthy, getting the insurance is usually no problem.
-It’s time that’s the problem.
+Time is the problem.

-To solve it, you need an agent who knows the market and can quickly decide which companies to turn to in order to fulfil the requirements of a particular lender.
+To solve the problem, you need an agent who knows the market and can quickly decide which companies to turn to in order to fulfill the requirements of a particular lender.